QuarkChain/w3mail/README.md

 await contract.sendEmail(toAddress, true, emailId, title, encryptContent, fileId);
 ```

-#### Decrypt Mail Key
+#### Read Mail
-Decrypt the Mail Key with the private key of the "Metamask" wallet.
+Obtain encrypted data from the contract, intercept [0,112) or [112,224) bits of data in the encrypted data, and decrypt it into Mail Key with the private key of the "Metamask" wallet.
 ```
 async function decryptMailKey(account, data) {
     const structuredData = {